 If you’ve strolled through the stands at the Markets at Shrewsbury one thing becomes abundantly clear: our vendors love pickling.
 You’ll find jars of pickles, pickled vegetables, or sauerkraut.
 Have you ever been tempted to try the pickling process yourself, as a way to enjoy or preserve a bounty of summer produce?
-Here’s a quick guide to pickling vegetables on your own.
+Here’s a quick guide on what can be pickled.

 Try These Two Pickling Methods